saulpierotti/markdown_notebook/DRD.md

 * Infinium II assay: 2 colors
 	* It uses just one bead per site, with the last position just before the target site
 	* Nucleotides are differently marked for methylated (C, G) and unmethylated (A, T)
+		* Methilated sites are GREEN, unmethilated sites are RED
 	* The methylation is evaluated in the same way as with Infinum I, but with the instensities coming from different channels of the same bead
 	* It does not make any assumption about the state of other CpGs included in the probe
 		* It uses degenerate R sites that bind both G and A
 		* The all or none approach is not possible since the same probe must bind both methylated and unmethilated sites!
 	* Since it uses just 1 bead per site with Infinium II I can include a double number of sites in the array
 * Infinium II is less sensitive and more variable
-* Beta-values tend to cluster around 0 and 1, but have a continuous (heteroscedastic) distribution
-* Another approach is to use M-values: it is the log2 of M/U
+* Another approach is to use M-values, the log2 of M/U, which is homoscedastic
-	* It is homoscedastic
 * Comparing Infinium I and II experiments can be done with intra-array nomalisation
 	* I rescale the M-values using the peak summit
 	* Corrected M-values are rescaled again to match the Infinium I range